JamesHardey/JTodoApp/README.md

 ## Acknowledgments
 This app was created with love by **JamesHardey**.

-Special thanks to the Material Design team for providing design guidelines and inspiration.

 ## Contact
 If you have any questions or feedback, feel free to reach out to us: